alliedvision/V4L2Viewer/README.rst

 -  Reverse X/Y in combination with a Bayer pixel format causes images with incorrect colors or an incorrect pixel format.
 -  Reverse X/Y cannot be set during image acquisition.
 -  Saving images during image acquisition is not always possible.

+# Beta Disclaimer

+Please be aware that all code revisions not explicitly listed in the Github Release section are considered a **Beta Version**.

+For Beta Versions, the following applies in addition to the GPLv2 License:

+THE SOFTWARE IS PRELIMINARY AND STILL IN TESTING AND VERIFICATION PHASE AND IS PROVIDED ON AN “AS IS” AND “AS AVAILABLE” BASIS AND IS BELIEVED TO CONTAIN DEFECTS.
+THE PRIMARY PURPOSE OF THIS EARLY ACCESS IS TO OBTAIN FEEDBACK ON PERFORMANCE AND THE IDENTIFICATION OF DEFECTS IN THE SOFTWARE, HARDWARE AND DOCUMENTATION.